Visiting 11 Best Attractions in Darwin

 #7 Territory Wildlife Park

-We also had the opportunity to experience what the wet season looks like in the staged storm and Nell was terribly afraid of thunder and flashes, but she liked the rain.
-We saw many interesting birds that to our surprise were just as well interested in us as we are in them.
+We also had the opportunity to experience what the wet season looks like in a staged storm.
+Nell was terribly afraid of thunder and flashes, but she liked the rain.
+We saw many interesting birds that, to our surprise, were just as interested in us as we were in them.